A new threaded post on this topic can be found here. For previous posts about the Harreld hire, click the tag below.

 To be explicit, I have zero concerns about Tovar handling the AVP-DEI role on an extended interim basis.
 I also believe she would be an exceptionally strong candidate for the role on a permanent basis when Harreld is finally gone and a real president takes office.
 (If you are unfamiliar with Liz Tovar, I would encourage you to read the relevant section in the minutes of the 09/01/20 Faculty Council meeting (p.
 2).
 Not only is she clearly qualified, but her initiative and sincerity are readily apparent.)

-By what, in retrospect, now seems more than a coincidence, the Daily Iowan also reporting on Tovar this past Sunday.
+By what, in retrospect, now seems more than a coincidence, the Daily Iowan also reported on Tovar this past Sunday.
 (I suspect Tovar was ‘made available’, and the DI did not know in advance that the AVP-DEI search would be abandoned four days later.
 From Mary Hartel: UI Interim VP for Diversity Equity and Inclusion looking to expand initiatives at Iowa.

 As a result of recent social unrest regarding systemic racism nationally and across the UI campus, Tovar said, people are engaging in conversations about diversity, equity, and inclusion now more than ever before.